VOLTTRON/volttron/docs/source/core_services/historians/SQL-Historian.rst

 TimescaleDB Support
 ++++++++++++++++++++++++++

-Both of the above PosgreSQL connection types can make use of TimescaleDB's high performance Hypertable backend for the primary timeseries table.
+Both of the above PostgreSQL connection types can make use of TimescaleDB's high performance Hypertable backend for the primary timeseries table.
 The agent assumes you have completed the TimescaleDB installation and setup